r0adkll/upload-google-play/README.md

 ### `track`

 **Required:** The track in which you want to assign the uploaded app.

 **Default:** `production`

 _Values:_ `alpha`, `beta`, `internal`, `production`, `internalsharing`

+If you have a custom track set up in the Play Console, you can publish to that too.
+Names are case-sensitive and should match exactly what is entered in the console.

 ### `inAppUpdatePriority`

 In-app update priority of the release.
 All newly added APKs in the release will be considered at this priority.
 Can take values in the range [0, 5], with 5 the highest priority.

 **Default:** `0`

 _Values:_ `[0, 5]`

 ### `userFraction`